Friday, June 22, 2012

 Any good, well-drained garden soil will suit spinach provided it is not acid.
 The preferred pH is between 6 and 7.
 Soils that are more acidic should be limed at whatever rate is indicated by a soil test.

 Spinach requires an abundance of plant food, especially nitrogen.
-For proper soil preparationt the earth should be well spaded to a depth of six inches with well-rotted manure or compost incorporated.
+For proper soil preparation, the earth should be well spaded to a depth of six inches with well-rotted manure or compost incorporated.
 Lime only after the manure has been added.

 Beneficial companion plant

 Spinach is an important green leafy vegetable in temperate climates.
 The entire above-ground part of young plants or the tops of older plants are generally consumed after light cooking.
 Raw spinach is sometimes eaten in salads.
-In Africa it is entirely a fresh market product; in western Europe and North America more than half of the produce is processed into canned or deep-frozen products
+In Africa it is entirely a fresh market product; in Western Europe and North America more than half of the produce is processed into canned or deep-frozen products

 .

-Spinach is one of the richest sources of beta carotene.
+Spinach is one of the richest sources of beta-carotene.
 Beta carotene is transformed into vitamin A in the intestine.

 About Spinach:

 Folic acid is found in abundance in spinach.
 Folic acid helps in the prevention of anemia.
-Folic acid should be consumed by the pregnant women for the proper development of the babies in the fetus.
+Folic acid should be consumed by pregnant women for the proper development of the babies in the fetus.
 Folic acid also helps in the combination of proteins.

 Spinach and Vitamins:

-Vitamin C is also present in spinach Vitamin C has the properties of the antioxidants.
-Vitamin C helps in the development of the immunity.
+Vitamin C is also present in spinach Vitamin C has the properties of antioxidants.
+Vitamin C helps in the development of immunity.
 Vitamin C also helps in the accumulation of iron in the body.
 Vitamin C also helps in the development of the gums and teeth.

 Vitamin E is found the spinach.
-Vitamin E has the properties of the antioxidants that hep in the development of the reproductive system.
+Vitamin E has the properties of the antioxidants that help in the development of the reproductive system.
 Vitamin E also helps in the improving the condition of the skin and hair.
 Vitamin K is also found in spinach.
 Vitamin K helps in the clotting of blood.
 Vitamin K also prevents the deposition of calcium in the walls of the arteries.
 The prevention of deposition of calcium on the walls of the arteries do not restrict the flow of blood through the heart.
 The end result is the prevention of cardiac diseases.

 Vitamin C and beta carotene prevent the risks of colon cancer.
 The presence of vitamin E in spinach prevents the deterioration of the brain cells.
 Spinach is one of the richest sources of iron.
-Iron is an important component of hemoglobin that help in the transportation of oxygen from the lungs to various tissues of the body.thanks to seetha geetha.com
+Iron is an important component of hemoglobin that help in the transportation of oxygen from the lungs to various tissues of the body.
+Thanks to seetha geetha.com

-Wash and dry leavesIn order to preserve the largest possible amount of the vitamins and minerals in spinach, the leaves should be washed as quickly as possible, without soaking, and dried by whirling in a salad basket.
+Wash and dry leaves order to preserve the largest possible amount of the vitamins and minerals in spinach, the leaves should be washed as quickly as possible, without soaking, and dried by whirling in a salad basket.
 Water left on the leaves dissolves vitamin C, sugars and minerals, and spoils the flavor of the cooked product.

 Cooking Spinach